Do a business energy audit

 No

-Use the sun as free heating in cooler months, particularly through windows facing the sun.
+Use the sun to heat in cooler months, particularly through windows facing the sun.

 It can also be used as a free source of natural light.

-Have you sealed up gaps around doors or windows?
+Have you sealed gaps around doors or windows?
 Yes

 No

 Use weather stripping, gap filler or draught excluders to prevent draughts.
-Ensure what you choose will withstand wear and tear associated with its location and any temperature changes.
+Make sure your choice can tolerate the location and temperature changes.

 Are other areas draught proofed?
 Yes